Lake Feneketlen

-Lake Feneketlen (Feneketlen-tó, "Bottomless Lake") is a lake in the 11th district of Budapest, Hungary.
+Lake Feneketlen (Feneketlen-tó, "Bottomless Lake") is a pond in the 11th district of Budapest, Hungary.

 The lake was formed in 1877, when clay was removed from the site to supply a brick factory that was situated at nearby Kosztolányi Dezső tér.
 The lake's water quality in the 1980s began to deteriorate, until a water circulation device was built.
 The fishing is forbidden on this lake.